Integralist/integralist.co.uk/content/posts/fastly-compute-caching.md

 respond immediately with the cached content and not actually make a call to the backend.

-But what what about the `max-age`?
+But what about the `max-age`?
 Well, that's for the browser.
 The user's web browser will only see `Cache-Control: max-age=0` as `s-maxage` is for proxies and CDNs and so Fastly will strip it from the response header.